Charlotte Dog Bite Lawyer

 Level 2 Bite

-WIth a level 2 bite, there has been contact between the animal’s teeth and someone’s skin, but the skin had not been broken through.
+With a level 2 bite, there has been contact between the animal’s teeth and someone’s skin, but the skin had not been broken through.
 Such a bite may be a territorial reaction that it does not want you in its space.
 The best thing to do would be to have the owner move the dog to another area or for you to leave the premises so that another bite does not occur.
 With a bite of this degree, as a Charlotte dog bite lawyer warns, the next may be worse if the dog continues to feel threatened by you.

 Level 3 Bite